influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ```

 #### InfluxQL meta query variable use cases
-Custom InfluxQL meta query template variables should be used any time you are pulling values from InfluxDB, but the pre-canned template variable types aren't able to return the desired list of values.
+Use custom InfluxQL meta query template variables when predefined template variable types aren't able to return the values you want.

 ### Flux Query
 Flux query template variables let you define variable values using Flux queries.